 - Social workers

 The staff will be able to help you stay comfortable, and can discuss any of your issues and concerns.

-Hospices care for people living and dying with terminal illness.
+Hospices care for people living and dying with illness that will shorten their life (life limiting illness).
 You can go for the day or longer, and have treatment there to relieve symptoms.
 Hospices aim to ensure all your needs are met in the best possible way.
 It means looking after you as a whole person (holistic care), and also looking after the needs of the people close to you.
 You may go in and out of a hospice during the advanced stages of your cancer for symptom control and to give your carer a break (respite care).